NASA-AMMOS/3DTilesRendererJS/README.md

 Three.js renderer implementation for the [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/specification/).
 The renderer supports most of the 3D Tiles spec features with a few exceptions.
 See [Issue #15](https://github.com/NASA-AMMOS/3DTilesRendererJS/issues/15) for information on which features are not yet implemented.

+If a tile set or geometry does not load or render properly please make an issue!
+Example data is needed for adding and testing features.

 **Examples**

 [Kitchen sink example with all options here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/index.html)!